 About Me

-Prior to joining Stanford in 2019, I worked as an economist in the Public Health Economics Program at RTI International conducting economic evaluations in areas such as diabetes, pediatric asthma, family planning, and more.
+Prior to joining the University of Minnesota School of Public Health, I recieved my PhD in Health Policy in the Decision Sciences track at Stanford University.
+My primary advisor is Jeremy Goldhaber-Fiebert.
+I worked as an economist in the Public Health Economics Program at RTI International conducting economic evaluations in areas such as diabetes, pediatric asthma, family planning, and more.
 I hold a bachelor’s degree in Finance and Business Economics from the University of South Carolina and a master’s degree in Health Economics from the Johns Hopkins University Bloomberg School of Public Health.
-My research interests include simulation modeling, cost-effectiveness analysis, kidney transplantation policy, and cancer modeling.
+My research interests include simulation modeling, cost-effectiveness analysis, infectious disease modeling, kidney transplantation policy, and cancer modeling.